pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

     :language: sql
     :linenos:

-3. Verify is the population is stored using the folowing query.
+3. Verify is the population is stored using the following query.

 .. literalinclude:: ../scripts/un_sdg/sdg3/all_exercises_sdg3.sql
     :start-after: -- testing